 Session 1: 12-1 Tuesday 1/28, 2/4, 2/18.

 This week is a basics intro to Premiere editing.
 You will use found footage to create a 5x5 sequence.
 You will learn how to manage files, set up a project, import clips and do basic timeline edits.
 If you are completely new to video, you may want to review some of our video basics first.

 Once you are finished, hop in the Slack channel: What parts of the assignment did you struggle with?
 How did you amaze yourself?
 What are you imagining creating next?

 Shoot your own themed 5 x 5 sequence and load it to Slack to share with others.

-Shoot clips for the week 2 project
+Shoot or find clips for the week 2 project

 This week is all about leveling up your video skills.
 You will be creating a longer video with original clips that is in the style of a hype video.
 This week will give you an idea of how to work with audio, as well as improve your video capturing and editing skills.

 Although the theme is a travel montage, feel free to flex this as you wish.
 When you are done, load the video to YouTube and link it in the Slack channel: What parts of the assignment did you struggle with?
 How did you amaze yourself?
 What are you imagining creating next?

 Review and shoot footage for the Final Project

 This is our 'final project' week.
 As mentioned, you will probably not be able to complete your final project in the hour time we have.
 (Second session will not have a final project.)